csc-training/elements-of-hpc/parallel-computing-concepts/concepts.md

 ## Types of parallel problems

-Parallel programs can be divided in two limiting classes: tightly coupled and embarrassingly parallel.
+Parallel programs can be divided in two limiting classes: tightly coupled and trivially parallel.
 In tightly coupled problems there is lots of interaction between subtasks, and low latency high speed interconnect between the CPUs is essential for good performance.
 Weather simulation is a typical example of tightly coupled problem.

-In embarrassingly parallel cases there is very little (or no) interaction between subtasks.
+In trivially parallel cases there is very little (or no) interaction between subtasks.
 Programming these types of problems is typically easier, and there are no high demands for the connection between CPUs.
 In best cases computers all over internet can be used